Machigatta/Machigatta/README.md

 **Personal**

-<p>There is nothing much to say about me. <br>I am always interested in new project, participating in active ones and improving my own knowledge throughout.</p>
+<p>There is nothing much to say about me. <br>I am always interested in new projects, participating in active ones and improving my own knowledge throughout.</p>

 **Links**